arminbiere/cadical/test/README.md

     ./cnf/run.sh

 is more thorough and should catch simple bugs.
-It checks solutions and generated proofs too.
-The third test driver uses a regression suite uses regression execution traces by replaying them through `mobical`
+It checks solutions and checks generated proofs too.
+The third test driver uses a regression suite uses execution traces by replaying them through `mobical`

     ./traces/run.sh

-Last but not least the model based tester `../src/mobical.cpp` however is most effective test driver and can be run through
+Last but not least the model based tester `../src/mobical.cpp` is the most effective test driver and can be run through

     ./mbt/run.sh